kevlabs/barchart/README.md

 ### Vanilla JavaScript version
 1. Save `assets/barchart.js` in a directory accessible from your HTML file
-2. Load `barchart.js` in your HTML file
+2. Reference `barchart.js` in your HTML file
 3. Call `drawBarChart()` with the relevant attributes (jump to [Calling the API](#calling-the-api))

 ### jQuery version
 1. Upload `assets/barchart-jquery.js` in a directory accessible from your HTML file
-2. Load jQuery in your HTML file from a local directory or a [CDN](https://code.jquery.com)
+2. Reference the jQuery library in your HTML file (uploaded to a local directory or fetched from a [CDN](https://code.jquery.com))
-2. Load `barchart-jquery.js` in your HTML file
+2. Reference `barchart-jquery.js` in your HTML file
 3. Call `drawBarChart()` with the relevant attributes (jump to [Calling the API](#calling-the-api))

 ### Calling the API
-1. Create a block element in your HTML file and bundle it into a JS variable (`element` in our example)
+1. Create a block element in your HTML file and assign to a JS variable (`element` in our example)
 2. Structure your chart data in a JavaScript object, as follows:

 ```